xoxzo/blog.xoxzo.com/content/Community/annual-opensource-grant-2019-en.md

 Finally, we have also donated a total of USD750.00 to the [Django Software Foundation](https://www.djangoproject.com/fundraising/)

 *Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-We have been using Django since our start and after more than a decade, it proved to be practical framework that continue to evolved and provide solid foundation for any web development project.*
+We have been using Django since our start and after more than a decade, it proved to be a practical framework that continues to evolved and provide a solid foundation for any web development project.*

 ![DSF donation]({filename}/images/grantspayments/2019-dsf-payment-proof-01.png)
 ![DSF donation]({filename}/images/grantspayments/2019-dsf-payment-proof-02.png)

 ## Other projects we would like to contribute to, but couldn't

-There were a few more projects that the team would like to contribute too but unfortunately they couldn't find an explicit donation channel from their websites, or no response from their maintainers.
+There were a few more projects that the team would like to contribute too but unfortunately, they couldn't find an explicit donation channel from their websites or no response from their maintainers.

 Among them are: